Summary

 Seeking collaborators

 If any of this sounds interesting to you, I’d love to collaborate!
 Please contact me.
+I’m especially interested in hearing from people who are proficient in statistical analysis, though I’m happy to work with anyone.